manahilfaisal/Analysis-and-Mitigation-of-Harmonics-in-Square-Wave-Inverter-using-FIR-Filter-/README.md

-# Inverter AC Square-to-Sine Wave MATLAB Simulation
+# Analysis and Mitigation of Harmonics in Square Wave Inverter

 This project demonstrates the generation of an AC sine wave from a DC source using a square wave inverter and FIR low-pass filtering in MATLAB.
 The simulation calculates harmonics, THD (Total Harmonic Distortion), and verifies IEEE-519 compliance.

 ---

 ## Features
-* **DC → AC Generation:** Generates a square wave with user-defined amplitude.
+* **DC → AC Generation:** Generates a square wave with defined amplitude.
 * **FIR Filtering:** Applies a Finite Impulse Response low-pass filter to produce a near-pure sine wave.
 * **Automated Analysis:**
     * Time-domain waveforms for square and filtered signals.